zaubar/livekit-snippet/README.md

 using agent.say() we play the transition stream

 Everything works up till this point but afterwards no texts or stream from our main agent .
-Another problems we have , is simply hallucinated and duplicated texts A minimal version of this pipeline exists here , please feel free to look at it:
+- Another problems we have , is simply hallucinated and duplicated texts
+- When trying to load an assistant into livekit which has already a vectrstore attach to it , we continuesly get a refusal message from the assistant:"Sorry i cannot do that"

 How should we address this?